-- Employees may voluntarily participate in activities of non-Federal entities (NFEs) as individuals in their personal capacities, provided they act exclusively outside the scope of their official positions. - But, an employee who serves for an NFE in a fiduciary role (for example, as an officer, board member, or committee member) may face conflicts of interest that prevent him/her from performing certain official duties if those duties involve professional associations.
+- Employees may voluntarily participate in activities of non-Federal entities (NFEs) as individuals in their personal capacities, provided they act exclusively outside the scope of their official positions. - But, an employee's personal participation with an NFE may not be in a fiduciary role (for example, as an officer, board member, or committee member) if such participation creates a conflicts of interest that prevent him/her from performing certain official duties.